DataverseLabs/pyinterpolate/README.md

 Setup
 -----

+Setup by pip: pip install pyinterpolate / Python 3.7 is required!

-Setup is described in the file SETUP.md: https://github.com/szymon-datalions/pyinterpolate/blob/master/SETUP.md
+Manual setup is described in the file SETUP.md: https://github.com/szymon-datalions/pyinterpolate/blob/master/SETUP.md We pointed there most common problems related to third-party packages.

 Commercial and scientific projects where library has been used
 --------------------------------------------------------------